shahsapnil/flask_app/README.md

 #Flask application
-thisis my first flask application and i wanr to learn basic command for git.
+this is my first flask application and i wanr to learn basic command for git.